5 Things Women Wish Men Would Do In Bed More Often

 What do women want in bed?
-It’s an important question to ask because it shows you want to increase your partner’s pleasure.
+It’s an important question to ask because, if you’re in a heterosexual relationship, it shows you want to increase your partner’s pleasure.
 It also acknowledges the fact that, for some, unsolicited volunteering of what she wants in the bedroom doesn’t always come naturally.
-True, some will let you know exactly what they like in bed, but others have a harder time expressing their needs, which can make the general idea of women wanting sex or the whole let-me-do-that-thing-you-love exchange a bit more difficult.
+True, some people will let you know exactly what they like in bed, but others have a harder time expressing their needs, which can make the general idea of women wanting sex or the whole let-me-do-that-thing-you-love exchange a bit more difficult.

 In some ways this is, if not natural, at least normal, considering what social scripts say about gender roles in the bedroom.
 Men traditionally took the lead when it comes to accessible sexual narratives (oh, hi, porn).
 But that doesn’t change the fact that a woman in bed has a strong opinion about what she wants — and these things don’t always align with her partner’s.

 A simple lack of communication in the bedroom can balloon into big-time problems.
 Sex may be a largely physical experience, but there’s an important verbal component that’s often overlooked.
 Actually sitting down and talking to your partner about what they like, what they dislike, and what they might be curious about can be a transformative experience.
 Of course, we know it’s not always easy to get that ball rolling, so maybe open a bottle of wine or take a couple of tokes off some legal cannabis before launching in.
 You might also turn on a show that you know has some steamy sex scenes.
 However you go about it, what’s important is that it demonstrates effort, intent, and a desire to please.
-“It’s important to make sex a priority,” Dr. Chris Donaghue, sex therapist and author of the book Rebel Love previously told Fatherly.
+“It’s important to make sex a priority,” sex therapist Dr. Chris Donaghue, previously told Fatherly.
 “It’s important to articulate what you want to be working on.”